-The second edition of our trans-disciplinary symposium All Around Audio will take place on Wednesday, November 29th 2017 and will be closely interconnected to the Forum Medientechnik.
-The symposium will again be part of the International Week of the department Media and Digital Technologies.
-Therefore it is particularly (but not exclusively) addressed to our Erasmus partners In order to fulfill the teaching requirements of Erasmus+Teaching Mobility, the symposium will be offered as an optional course for students of our Bachelor and Master Programs.
+The fifth edition of our trans-disciplinary symposium All Around Audio will take place on Wednesday, November 27th 2019 within the 2nd International Conference on Creative Media Technologies.
+The symposium will as well be part of the International Week at the department Media and Digital Technologies.
+Therefore, it is particularly (but not at all exclusively) addressed to our Erasmus partners.
+In order to fulfill the teaching requirements of Erasmus+Teaching Mobility, the symposium will be offered as an optional course for students of our Bachelor and Master Programs.

 One of the most challenging tasks brought into play by these new technologies in regard to aspects of audio is the decoupling of the cause-effect relationship of sounding events.
 Not only do devices such as smart phones and tablets pursue an universal design approach without any specific attributes in terms of their functionality (other than mp3players with distinctive operational buttons), with the emergence of eMobility the creation of artificial sound environments has even become a vital task.
 By the loss of physical acoustic causality on the one hand and an increasing demand for individuality (cf. also to the lot-size-one paradigm of Industry 4.0) on the other hand, completely new chances and challenges have arisen for audio researchers and designers in order to develop physical (e.g. sounding matters, haptic devices) and virtual interfaces as well as to re-design acoustic environments, in an informational, atmospheric and also in an artistic sense.

-We would be very glad to see you in November in St. Pölten,
+We would be very happy to welcome you in November,